jpsm83/health/documentation/n8n/article_media_context.md

 - Empowerment and education around women's health topics
 - Safe spaces for women to learn about their bodies and relationships

-**CRITICAL INSTRUCTION: YOU MUST CREATE 4 DETAILED IMAGE DESCRIPTIONS WITH HUMAN INTERACTIVITY AND 3 PARAGRAPHS OF MAX 205 CHARACTERS EACH, OUTPUT IN THE SPECIFIED JSON FORMAT.**
+**CRITICAL INSTRUCTION: YOU MUST CREATE 4 DETAILED IMAGE DESCRIPTIONS WITH HUMAN INTERACTIVITY AND 1 ARTICLE CONTEXT STRING OF MAX 200 CHARACTERS, OUTPUT IN THE SPECIFIED JSON FORMAT.**

 Your task is to:

 ## 1. CONTENT UNDERSTANDING AND ANALYSIS
-**ABSOLUTELY CRITICAL: YOU MUST READ, UNDERSTAND THE ARTICLE CONTENT AND CREATE DETAILED IMAGE DESCRIPTIONS AND SHORT PARAGRAPHS THAT REFLECT THE ARTICLE IN DETAIL.**
+**ABSOLUTELY CRITICAL: YOU MUST READ, UNDERSTAND THE ARTICLE CONTENT AND CREATE DETAILED IMAGE DESCRIPTIONS AND AN ARTICLE CONTEXT STRING THAT REFLECT THE ARTICLE IN DETAIL.**

 **STEP 1: READ THE ARTICLE CONTENT**
 - Analyze the provided article content thoroughly